SUSTAINABLY-MINDED DESIGN AT 54KIBO

 54kibo’s designers are deeply connected to their heritage.
 Part of that pride is shown in their commitments to sustainable and ethical production.
 For many, this means working with local artisans from their local community to create handmade products.
 For others, this means weaving sustainable and local materials into their designs.
 With more consumers looking to source ethically and sustainably, these designers provide quality products that shoppers can connect with on many levels.
 They are not only beautiful, but also meant to do good for the earth and global community.

 Recycled materials are present in many designers’ lines at 54kibo.
 From jewelry to furniture, repurposed wood and metals shine a light on the versatility of sustainable sourcing.
-Modern Gesture’s pendant lights and woven mirrors are unique and striking pieces that utilize recycled wood to be more environmentally friendly.
-They are functional art that makes sustainability even more stylish.
+Modern Gesture takes wood offcuts from the production of their striking lighting fixtures to create smaller products for the home such as wall sconces and planters.
 Ghanaian furniture design house Tekura upcycles wood offcuts sustainably sourced from reforested wood in Ghana to manufacture their sleek side tables and benches.
 Kenyan jewelry designer Adele Dejak uses recycled metals to make her bold handmade jewelry.
 The recycled brass is shaped into sculptural pieces that stand out but are still minimal in their sleek design.

 Ethiopian designer Sabahar exclusively sources their fibers locally with all natural cotton and silk.
 Their throw blankets and napkins and tea towels make thoughtful housewarming gifts and reusable napkins help to make a more sustainable table setting.